 The Central Remedial Clinic works with 4,000 children and adults with disabilities throughout Ireland.

 We are an organisation with an annual expenditure of around 20 million Euros.
-In 2015 our statutory income was 79% of our total income and our voluntary income was 5%.
+In 2018 our statutory income was approximately 89% of our total income and our voluntary income was 5%.

 Most of our income comes from a range of statutory agencies through service agreements, grants and project funding.
 We also receive voluntary income through fundraising, donations and sponsorship, with support coming from both the general public and the private sector.
 One of our sources of voluntary income is from The Care Trust, which is 50% owned by the CRC and 50% by Rehab.
 The Care Trust runs an independent lottery on behalf of the CRC, Rehab and the Mater Misericordiae University Hospital.